George Kittle Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Recent Performances

-- Against the Cardinals last week, Kittle was targeted eight times and picked up 101 yards on six receptions while scoring one touchdown.
+- Against the Cardinals last week, Kittle was targeted eight times and racked up 101 yards on six receptions while scoring one touchdown.

-- Kittle's six receptions over his last three games are good enough for 101 yards (33.7 ypg) and one touchdown.
-He's been targeted eight times.
+- Kittle has 101 receiving yards on six catches (eight targets) with one touchdown during his last three games, averaging 33.7 yards per game.

 Kittle's San Francisco Teammates